ChloeL01/CP3407-assignment/user_stories/pay_owner.md

 ## Description:
 Description-v1: The user will be able to select how they will pay the owner on the website/app / Connect people to how they want to pay for item

+Description-v2: User should be able to pay for the dog they are going to be renting.
+The owner should recieve the payment prior to renting dates.

 ## Tasks, see chapter 4.

 1. Task 1, Estimation XX days